seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 ## Assumptions

-Unless otherwise instructed:
+Unless otherwise instructed, assume:

-- You are working within VSCode, with your top-level directory open as the project workspace
+- You are working within the VSCode editor, with your top-level directory open as the project workspace
 - All commands are entered within a VSCode terminal, usually with the top-level project directory as the current working directory

 ## Initial System Setup